 You will have an option to post a single problem or a group of problems.
 Choose the latter if you have several problems all sharing the same background (e.g. they were all formulated in the same paper).

 Once you choose between single or a group post you will be redirected to the screen shown below.
-The process of posting a research problem is split into 4 steps, and you can move back and forth these steps at any time of the process.
-Our system periodically saves the current state of your work in your personal Draft folder to avoid data loss.
-With the drafts, you may postpone the posting process at any time you wish and resume it later on.
+The process of posting a research problem is split into four steps, and you can move back and forth these steps at any time of the process.
+Our system periodically saves your work's current state in your Draft folder to avoid data loss.
+With the drafts, you may postpone the posting process when you wish and resume it later on.

 The first step of posting a problem, as shown in the next screenshot, assembles the basic information about the problem, such as its title (TeX markup is supported), primary and secondary subjects (following arXiv.org), as well as the visibility of the post which determines its access level over the internet.

-There are 3 different ways of adding references to the problem as seen from the screen above: you can search our database of publications by keywords and add the bibliography item effortlessly if it appears on the search, alternatively, you may fill in the details of a reference manually or use BibTex format to upload a bibliography list.
+There are three ways of adding references to the problem as seen from the screen above: you can search our database of publications by keywords and add the bibliography item effortlessly if it appears on the search.
+Alternatively, you may fill in the details of a reference manually or use BibTex format to upload a bibliography list.
 The list of references will be arranged as follows

 With the bibliography ready the next step allows you to add the list of authors of the problem and its formulation (description).